 The ACP EC consists of at least six elected members.
 The elected members serve for four years, and half of the committee is renewed every two years.
 The complete rules for the ACP and the results of the past elections can be found on this site.
 The ACP was formally born in March 2005.
 The formal statute of the ACP can be found on this site.
 However, before that, since 1995 the Constraint Programming Organizing Committee (CP OC) had the same role, although in an informal way, as the current ACP EC.

 The CP OC has been formed in 1995, when the first CP conference was held.
 At that time, the CP OC was composed by a set of founders, and has been yearly updated by adding the program and conference chairs of each CP conference.
 As a result, in June 2003 the CP OC had the following members: A. Borning, J.Bowen, A.Brodsky, J. Cohen, A. Colmerauer, R. Dechter, E. Freuder (chair), H. Gallaire, C. Gomes, J. Jaffar, J.-P. Jouannaud, J.-L. Lassez, M. Maher, U. Montanari, A. Nerode, J.-F. Puget, F. Rossi, V. Saraswat, G. Smolka, P. Van Hentenryck, R. Watcher, T. Walsh, R. Yap.

 Since 1995, when the CP community was formally born, things have greatly changed, and our community has grown enormously.
-To say one thing, we have passed from about 100 submissions to CP 1995 to 180 for CP 2003, and we have built a doctoral program which now has about 45 applications (from 25 in 2001).
+To say one thing, we have passed from about 100 submissions to CP 1995 to 246 for CP 2016, and we have built a strong doctoral program that regularly attracts about 30 applications.
 This is the result of a greater interest from both industry and academia for CP techniques and results, and appreciation from the application fields which benefitted from CP technology.